Lena Horne Theatre

-The Lena Horne Theatre (previously the Mansfield Theatre and the Brooks Atkinson Theatre) is a Broadway theater at 256 West 47th Street in the Theater District of Midtown Manhattan in New York City.
-Opened in 1926, it was designed by Herbert J. Krapp in a Spanish Revival style and was constructed for Irwin Chanin.
+The Lena Horne Theatre (previously the Mansfield Theatre and the Brooks Atkinson Theatre) is a Broadway theater at 256 West 47th Street in the Theater District of Midtown Manhattan in New York City, New York, U.S. It was designed by Herbert J. Krapp in a Spanish Revival style and was constructed for Irwin Chanin.
 It has 1,069 seats across two levels and is operated by the Nederlander Organization.
 Both the facade and the auditorium interior are New York City landmarks.

 The facade is divided into two sections: the four-story stage house to the west, covered in buff-colored brick, and the three-story auditorium to the east, designed with yellow-beige brick and terracotta.
 The ground floor, which contains the theater's entrance, is shielded by a marquee.
 Above is a set of Palladian windows on the second story, as well as rectangular sash windows with lunettes on the third story.
 The facade is topped by an entablature and a sloping tiled roof.
 The auditorium contains ornamental plasterwork, a sloped orchestra level, a large balcony, and a coved ceiling.
 The balcony level contains box seats near the front of the auditorium, above which are murals.

-The Mansfield Theatre was developed with the Biltmore (now Samuel J. Friedman) Theatre across the street, opening on February 15, 1926.
+Opening on February 15, 1926, the Mansfield Theatre was developed with the Biltmore (now Samuel J. Friedman) Theatre across the street, which had opened two months prior.
 The Mansfield struggled to attract hits from its opening until 1945 when Michael Myerberg bought it.
 In 1950, the Mansfield was leased to CBS for television productions under the name Studio 59.
-When Myerberg returned it to legitimate use in 1960, he renamed it after the former New York Times theater critic Brooks Atkinson.
+When Myerberg returned it to legitimate use in September 1960, he renamed it after the former New York Times theater critic Brooks Atkinson.
 The Nederlander Organization purchased a partial ownership stake in the Brooks Atkinson Theatre in 1967 and became a full owner in 1974.
-Following a renovation in 2000, the theater has hosted several shows in the 21st century, such as the musical Waitress.
-On November 1, 2022, the theater was renamed after Lena Horne, one of the earliest, widely-admired Black singer-actresses of the 20th century.
+Following a renovation in 2000, the theater has hosted several shows in the 21st century, such as the musical Waitress and Six.
+On November 1, 2022, the theater was renamed after singer-actress and civil-rights activist Lena Horne.

 Site

-The Lena Horne Theatre is at 258 West 47th Street, on the south sidewalk between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The square land lot covers 10050 ft2, with a frontage of 100 ft on 47th Street and a depth of 100 feet.
+The Lena Horne Theatre is at 258 West 47th Street, on the south sidewalk between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The square land lot covers 10050 ft2, with a frontage of 100 ft on 47th Street and a depth of 100 feet.
 The Lena Horne shares the block with the Paramount Hotel to the south and the Hotel Edison and Lunt-Fontanne Theatre to the east.
 Other nearby buildings include the Samuel J. Friedman Theatre to the north; the Ethel Barrymore Theatre and Longacre Theatre to the northeast; the Richard Rodgers Theatre and Imperial Theatre to the south; and the off-Broadway 47th Street Theatre to the west.